 The basic elements of a futures contract are easy to understand.
 Each contract features an underlying asset, which can be an agricultural commodity, an equity, an equity index, a precious metal, an energy source, a government security, a currency, or even an investment fund.
 Each underlying asset is measured by amounts and units.
 The price of each contract must be clearly quoted in a specific currency.
 Then there’s the type of settlement: cash or physical.
 Each contract is dated with a delivery month and a last possible day for trading.

 When trading futures, most transactions are settled in cash rather than physically.
 This means that you can hold on to a frozen orange juice futures contract without having to worry about a delivery truck pulling up on your driveway with 15,000 pounds of frozen OJ.
 Futures contracts can be settled for their cash value during normal trading hours.

 Potential investors who would like to try their hand at trading futures can find a lot of information online.
-One of our favorite sites is CFD Broker, which explains contracts for difference.
-CFDs are one of the newest ways for trading futures.
 Both the CME and the NYMEX make efforts to reach out to new investors.
 Trading futures can be done right at home thanks to online discount brokers.
 Many discount brokers do not require minimum initial deposits, and most of them offer demo accounts for new traders.
 Trading fees and commissions vary from one broker to another, although most are reasonable, and some can be as low as $4 per transaction.